wommy/rd/22/03-mar.md

 this latex resume has gotta happen

 i also gotta do tudo n marx,
 	it feels nice that marx finally has its own repo

 i need to do some Auth for em both

 Tudo needs a Get and a Post,
-	those gonna be serverless
+	serverless
 	n a Form, n Auth
 	the Put can come later

-i need to be able to Ref a Tudo to another
+i need to be able to Ref a Tudo to another n i need to be able to Ref a Marx to a Tudo

-n i need to be able to Ref a Marx to a Tudo
+i need to Bike
+so many ting tudo

+setting up the mongo might be nice, the Atlas
+	set up a mongoose
+	sanity might be the best for awhile still

+TM-cli is another thing i need to think about
+	new Rd